khoaDLuu/food-always/README.md

 The proxy ip uses Abuyun dynamic version<br>
 Website data source: Making tutorials (#META_FOOD_WEBSITE) + pictures (#META_IMAGE_WEBSITE)<br>
 The location of the crawler code: foodalways/apps/assist_function/data_crawler, the saved data file path needs to be modified by yourself<br>
 The crawled data is stored directly in MongoDB.
-According to the design of the model, it is divided and dumped to MySQL<br>
+According to the design of the model, it is divided and dumped to PostgreSQL<br>
-Since the data is divided into pictures and some other text information, it is too big and has not been uploaded to github.
-If you need to, you can contact me and I will send you the pictures and mysql files
-My email: #META_AUTHOR_EMAIL

 ## Development